 The final capacity of the stadium was 35,150 seats.
 The last match at Maine Road was played on the 11th of May 2003.
 The match ended in a 0-1 defeat of Manchester City against the visitors Southampton.

 The stadium got finally demolished in late 2003 and subsequently replaced with a housing development.
-Maine Road was located in the south of Manchester, in the Moss Side area.
+Maine Road was located in the Moss Side area south of Manchester’s city centre.